 Making sour cream at home is both easy and rewarding.
 It contains no additives, no fillers or thickeners, and there is no plastic tub to discard.
-But the best reward...your homemade sour cream contains probiotics and is absolutely delicious!
+But the best reward...your homemade sour cream contains probiotics and it tastes absolutely delicious!

-Avoid ultra-pasteurized (UP) or ultra-high temperature (UHT) cream, as it yields inconsistent results when used for culturing.
+Avoid ultra-pasteurized (UP) or ultra-high temperature (UHT) cream, as it yields inconsistent results when used for culturing sour cream.

 Alternative Starter Cultures